afischerdev/brouter-profile/README.md

 There is now a setting dialog for the routing preferences.
 By tap on a BRouter routing name you can define your favorite routing profile.
 To draw a new route when you move a routing point please select the checkbox 'Route direct'.
+The waterway routing has its own data files with width, height and depth on canal or rivers and other (Europe and North America only) - see project folder ['brouter one'](https://github.com/afischerdev/brouter-profile/tree/master/brouter_one).

 ![Routing settings](AFTrack_routing_setting.png)